 At home, keep up the good work.
-Use a soft-bristled toothbrush to reduce the chance of irritating your gums, and a toothpaste such as Colgate Total® Deep Clean to protect against gum disease or decay.
+Use a soft-bristled toothbrush to reduce the chance of irritating your gums, and a toothpaste such as Colgate Total Advanced Deep Clean to help prevent plaque, tartar build-up and gingivitis.
+Also, remember to floss at least once a day; swelling makes it easier for bits of food to get stuck in hard-to-reach places.
 Also, remember to floss at least once a day; swelling makes it easier for bits of food to get stuck in hard-to-reach places.

 Some women also develop what are alarmingly called "pregnancy tumors" due to hormonal changes while pregnant.
 Don't let the name scare you; pregnancy tumors are not malignant.
 According to the American Dental Association (ADA), the growths most often appear during the second trimester, and look like little raspberries that form between the teeth.
 Your dentist can remove them if they cause you discomfort, but in most cases, the tumors will vanish after your baby is born.